AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

     Create and Insert: Create the type, then the stream, then inserts WaveData events into the stream.
     Retrieve Events: Get the latest event and then get all events from the QiStream.
-    Update and Replace: Updates the events that were previously inserted, and adds additional events, then replace all.
+    Update and Replace: Updates events, adds an additional ten events, then replace all.
     Add Behavior: Creates and adds the behavior to the streams
     QiViews: Create and demonstrate QiViews and QiViewMaps
     Cleanup: Deletes the events, stream, stream behavior, views and types.